 Step 1: Explain the project to key stakeholders, define goals, and get initial buy-in

 The first step in any project is to define the “what” and “why.”
-Key stakeholders have the influence and authority to determine whether a project is successful, and their objectives must be satisfied.
-Even if the project comes from the CEO himself, you still need their buy-in.
+Key stakeholders have the influence and authority to determine whether a project is successful, and their project objectives must be satisfied.
+Even if the project comes from the CEO themselves, you still need their buy-in.

-Use this initial conversation to get aligned, define goals, and determine the value of the project.
+This initial conversation is all about getting aligned, defining your project goals, and determining your project’s value.
 In this part of the project planning process, discuss needs and expectations and establish a scope baseline, budget, and timeline.
 This creates a solid base for your project work plan.
-Consider utilizing a project plan template to get started.
+Consider using a project plan template to get started.

-Here are some questions you should consider reviewing with stakeholders:
+Here are some questions you should consider reviewing with your project stakeholders:

 • How do we write a project plan that aligns with company goals?